Kanavaar/rs-smallest-number-array/README.md

 # rust-smallest-number-array
-A bad program that finds the smallest number in an array
+A bad program that finds the smallest number in an array of 10 random numbers